SmartBear/swaggerhub-cli/README.md

   OWNER/API_NAME/[VERSION]  API to update in SwaggerHub

 OPTIONS
-  -f, --file=file              file location of API to update -h, --help                   show CLI help
-  --publish                    sets the API version as published --setdefault                 sets API version to be the default --visibility=public|private  visibility of API in SwaggerHub
+  -f, --file=file                file location of API to update -h, --help                     show CLI help --published=publish|unpublish  sets the lifecycle setting of the API version --setdefault                   sets API version to be the default --visibility=public|private    visibility of API in SwaggerHub

 DESCRIPTION
   The API version from the file will be used unless the version is specified in the command argument.